Albert Pike: American Civil War

-Later life
+Later life and death

 During the Arkansas political conflict known as the Brooks-Baxter War, Pike was one of the lawyers to speak on behalf of Elisha Baxter.

-Death and legacy

-Pike died on April 2, 1891, in at the Scottish Rite Temple of the Supreme Council in Washington DC, at the age of 81, and was buried at Oak Hill Cemetery, despite the fact that he had left instructions for his body to be cremated.
+Pike died on April 2, 1891, at the Scottish Rite Temple of the Supreme Council in Washington DC, at the age of 81, and was buried at Oak Hill Cemetery, despite the fact that he had left instructions for his body to be cremated.
 In 1944, his remains were moved to the House of the Temple, headquarters of the Southern Jurisdiction of the Scottish Rite.
 The House of the Temple contains numerous memorials and artifacts related to Pike, including his personal library.

+Legacy

 A memorial to Pike was erected in 1901 in the Judiciary Square neighborhood of Washington, D.C.
-The location was appropriate considering that Pike had sued the government to secure Native American rights.
 The statue portrayed him as a private citizen and Freemason.
-He was the only former Confederate military officer with an outdoor statue in Washington, D.C., and in 2019 Delegate Eleanor Holmes Norton called for its removal.
+He was the only former Confederate military officer with an outdoor statue in Washington, D.C.
+In 1992, the D.C.
+Council petitioned the federal government to remove it.
+In 2017, protesters circled the monument after a Unite the Right rally, calling for it to be torn down, a sentiment echoed by the D.C.
+Council.
+In July 2019, Delegate Eleanor Holmes Norton introduced a bill to remove the statue but still preserve its history.
 On June 19, 2020, protestors tore down the statue and set it ablaze, in connection with the George Floyd protests because of Pike's association with the Confederacy and of his alleged association with the Ku Klux Klan.
+The statue was restored and reinstalled in Judiciary Square in October 2025 following an executive order by President Donald Trump.

 The Albert Pike Memorial Temple is an historic Masonic lodge in Little Rock, Arkansas; the structure is listed on the National Register of Historic Places.

 Albert Pike Highway was an auto trail that extended more than 900 mi from Hot Springs, Arkansas, to Colorado Springs, Colorado, crossing the Ozark Mountains and passing through Fort Smith, Muskogee, Tulsa, Dodge City, La Junta and Pueblo.

-Controversies
+Incidents and concerns

+Masonic baptism

+In 1865, Pike publicly performed a ceremony of Masonic baptism in New York City.
+The ceremony was greeted with skepticism by many American Masons including Albert Mackey, but was based on older European Masonic baptism ceremonies that began in the 1820s.
+However, some, like the New York Times, reacted positively to the ceremony describing it as "interesting" and "novel."
+In the ritual, six children were baptized by Pike with water and consecrated oil.